-Name of intern: Ferm: Site: Name of person completing this f form: The intern was required to spend How many hours did the intern s e to yo our site.
-Does not meet expectations Meet s expectations Exceeds expectations The intern communicated promptly and professionally.
+Name of intern: Term: Term: Site: Name of person completing this t form: The intern was required to spend How many hours did the intern s e to your site.
+Does not meet expectations Meets expectations Exceeds expectations The intern communicated promptly and professionally.
 The intern was reliable.
 The intern was proactive and engaged when present at the site.
 The intern consulted with the supervisor to identify a project to complete that added value to the work of the organization.
 The intern completed the project, and it added value to the organization.